ska-telescope/ska-sdp-spectral-line-imaging/README.md

 About the model FITS images:

-1. All FITS images have to be either **spectral or continuum**.
-They may contain data which is 2-dimensional or 4-dimensional when loaded into numpy.

-1. If FITS image is spectral, it must have same frequency coordinates (the reference frequency, frequency delta and number of channels) as the measurement set.
+1. If FITS image is spectral cube, it must have same frequency coordinates (the reference frequency, frequency delta and number of channels) as the measurement set.

 1. Currently **read_model** does not support reading data of multiple polarizations from a single FITS file.
 So for each polarization value in the processing set, there has to be a seperate FITS image.